filbertlai/ENGG1340group56/README.md

 - **Customize style**

-(Users can customize the interface by choosing their favourable text color, background color and font size)
+(Users can customize the interface by choosing their favorable text color, background color, and font size)

-- **Preset those regular income and expenses**
+- **Preset the regular income and expenses**

 (Users can preset regular income, such as working salary since it is constant in a period of time)

 (Users can also preset some daily expenditures as it might be constant in a period of time, such as the transportation expenses.
 Confirmation will be asked before recording)

 # Reference
-Census and Statistics Department,HKSAR, "Thematic Household Survey Report No. 64" Retrieved from https://www.statistics.gov.hk/pub/B11302642018XXXXB0100.pdf
+Census and Statistics Department, HKSAR, "Thematic Household Survey Report No. 64" Retrieved from https://www.statistics.gov.hk/pub/B11302642018XXXXB0100.pdf